Menu

 Directions

-3. Toast the sesame seeds in a dry skillet, over medium heat, until golden, for about 5 minutes.
+3. Toast all the sesame seeds in a dry skillet over medium heat for about 5 minutes or until golden.
+Set aside.

-4. Toast the cloves, cinnamon stick, anise, and coriander seeds for about 3 minutes.
+4. Toast the cloves, cinnamon stick, anise seeds, and coriander seeds for about 3 minutes.
 Put them in a blender.

-5. Set aside 2 tbsp (30 ml) of the sesame seeds for garnish and transfer the rest to the blender.
+5. Set aside 2 tablespoons (30 ml) of the sesame seeds for garnish and transfer the rest to the blender.

-7. In the same skillet used before, heat 4 tbsp (60 ml) canola oil, over medium heat.
-Fry the chiles for about 2 minutes.
+6. Ensure that all stems and seeds have been removed from the dried chile peppers.
+Then, in the same skillet used before, heat 4 tablespoons (60 ml) of canola oil over medium heat.
+Fry the chilies for about 2 minutes.

-8. Put the chiles in a medium bowl and soak for about 30 minutes.
+7. Put the fried chilies in a medium bowl and soak for about 30 minutes.

-9. In the skillet now put the raisins, almonds, pumpkin seeds, and tortilla pieces.
+8. To the same skillet now add the raisins, almonds, pumpkin seeds, and tortilla pieces.
 Cook and stir until golden brown, about 2 minutes.

-10. Add this and the remaining oil in the skillet to the blender.
-Add the softened chiles and 2 to 3 cups of the soaking liquid.
+9. Add the contents of the skillet, including any residual oil, to the blender.
+Add the softened chilies and 2–3 cups of the chicken cooking liquid.
 Puree.

-11. In a large pot over medium-high heat, put the remaining oil.
-Add the chile sauce and stir until thick, about 20 minutes.
+10. Add the remaining oil to a large pot over medium-high heat.
+Add the pureed chile sauce and stir until thick, about 20 minutes.

-14. To heat up the chicken pieces, add them to the sauce, over low heat.
+13. To heat up the chicken pieces, add them to the sauce, over low heat.
+Garnish with the reserved toasted sesame seeds.